RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/CanaryDeployment.md

 * In the simplest scenario, we could just add the new Target Group to the existing, single Auto Scaling Group, and terminate one by one the previous instances (termination policy configured to "Oldest instance"), but this would prevent having the rollback capability
+* Avoid 404 responses and route the `green` flow on the `default` one, if there are no udated versions
+* A notification from the deployment subsystem might help the clients to effectively switch to the latest path (e.g., change header from `blue` to `green`)

 ## Security constraints
 * CI/CD pipeline needs permissions to manage the Auto Scaling Group, create Target Groups and manipulate the